Lepozepo/S3/README.md

 1. Navigate to your bucket
 2. On the top right side you'll see your account name.
 Click it and go to Security Credentials.
-2. Create a new access key under the Access Keys (Access Key ID and Secret Access Key) tab.
+3. Create a new access key under the Access Keys (Access Key ID and Secret Access Key) tab.
-3. Enter this information into your app as defined in "How to Use" "Step 1".
+4. Enter this information into your app as defined in "How to Use" "Step 1".
-4. Your region can be found under "Properties" button and "Static Website Hosting" tab.
+5. Your region can be found under "Properties" button and "Static Website Hosting" tab.
 	* bucketName.s3-website-**eu-west-1**.amazonaws.com.
 	* If your region is "us-east-1" or "us-standard" then you don't need to specify this in the config.

 ### 3. Hosting

-1. Go back to your bucket and select the "Properties" OF THE BUCKET, not a file.
-2. Go to the "Static Website Hosting" tab.
-2. Upload a blank index.html file and write it's path in the textfield.
+1. Upload a blank `index.html` file (anywhere is ok, I put it in root).
-3. Enable website hosting.
+2. Select the bucket's properties by clicking on the bucket (from All Buckets) then the "Properties" button at the top right.
+3. Click **"Static Website Hosting"** tab.
+4. Click **Enable Website Hosting**.
+5. Fill the `Index Document` input with the path to your `index.html` without a trailing slash.
+E.g. `afolder/index.html`, `index.html`
-4. **Click "Save"**
+6. **Click "Save"**

 ### 4. CORS

 You need to set permissions so that everyone can see what's in there.

-1. In the "Properties" go to the "Permissions" tab.
+1. Select the bucket's properties and go to the "Permissions" tab.
 2. Click "Edit CORS Configuration" and paste this:

 	``` xml